kumquatexpress/next-genai-streaming/README.md

 <br/>

 ## OpenAI API
 Included is an API helper for streaming OpenAI completions.
-Currently, the endpoint uses SSE on a POST request, which is not supported the native browser `EventSource`.
+Currently, the endpoint uses SSE on a POST request, which is not supported by the native browser `EventSource`.
 Also, you'd have to expose your API key on the browser.
 Instead, you can use `OAIStreamingCompletion` to create a NextJS serverless endpoint and send that as a default ReadableStream instead.

 Create the endpoint at `/pages/api` and plug directly into `withStream` - you'll be up and running immediately!